-William Mellenthin homes
+William Mellenthin Homes

 The name William Mellenthin (1896-1979) is a magical one.
 One of the Valley’s pioneer developers, Mellenthin was responsible for constructing literally hundreds of homes throughout Studio City, and The Valley from the 1930’s through to the 1950’s.
-Like his later contemporary Joseph Eichler, Mellenthin built homes that were a cut above the contemporary homes of the time, and were high quality in both architectural design and in the materials used.
+Like his later contemporary Joseph Eichler, Mellenthin built homes that were a cut above the contemporary homes of the time and was high quality in both architectural design and in the materials used.
 Mellenthin knew what features to add to make a house attractive to prospective home buyers and he became renowned for his so-called “birdhouse” additions (dovecotes).
-Sometimes called “birdhouse” homes, became, and remain, an almost ubiquitous sight throughout the Studio City and could even be called the quintessential valley home because of the popular Valley firm’s signature stylistic flourishes.
+Sometimes called “Birdhouse” homes, became, and remain, an almost ubiquitous sight throughout the Studio City and could even be called the quintessential Valley home because of the popular Valley firm’s signature stylistic flourishes.
 Mellenthin properties frequently featured details such as red brick fireplaces and other country/traditional design elements.

 Homes constructed by the Mellenthin company, are known to keep their value even in a downturn.